-Become a leader in value-based health care delivery innovation.
-Our 11-month design fellowship provides the opportunity to design new care models for a health condition associated with substantial disability and health spending.
-The design goal is an innovative health care design to maximally lower population-wide health spending while improving quality and experience of care.
+Working in multi-disciplinary teams, CERC’s design fellows focus on a single health condition associated with substantial disability and health spending.
+The goal is an innovative a health care delivery model built to lower population-wide health spending to the maximum extent while improving quality and experience of care.